guenwi/J-PCMCIplus/README.md

 # Causal Discovery for time series from multiple datasets with latent contexts

-This repository is the official implementation to reproduce the experiments described in "Causal Discovery for time series from multiple datasets with latent contexts".
+This repository is the official implementation to reproduce the experiments described in "Causal Discovery for time series from multiple datasets with latent contexts" by W. Günther, U. Ninad, and J. Runge (accepted at UAI 2023).

 ## Requirements